Schwelle76/Fluent-Ear/README.md

 ---

 ## Features
-- 🎯 **Ear training** – learn to detect musical intervals
+- **Ear training** – learn to detect musical intervals and play them right away
-- 🎤 **Microphone input** – play what you hear directly on your real instrument using your microphone
+- **Microphone input** – practice on your instrument using the microphone of your device
-- ⚙️ **Customizable training** – choose your own intervals, scales, and root notes as well as the direction of the intervals
+- **Customizable training** – choose your own intervals, scales, and root notes as well as the direction of the intervals
-- ⚡ **Responsive & lightweight** – runs directly in your browser, no installation needed
+- **Responsive & lightweight** – runs directly in your browser, no installation needed
 ---